SirObi/kafka-public-transportation/ProjectBreakdown.md

 This guide was also meant to help me keep track of what needed to be done, in a BDD fashion.

 ### End goal
+**As a** Chicago Transport Authority executive
+**I would like to** have a website that displays train arrivals and people getting off the trains in real time
+**So that** I can have a more intuitive understanding of how people flow through my transportation system

-**Given** I have access to a stream of arrival events from turnstile hardware
+**Given** I have access to a stream of train arrival events from train sensors on station
+**And** I have access to a stream of turnstile events from people walking through the turnstiles
 **And** I have access to a weather data REST server
-**And** I have information about train stations in a static table
+**And** I have information about all Chicago train stations in a static table
 **When** I start a server with a dashboard
-**Then** the dashboard displays a list of stations with line colours
+**Then** the dashboard displays a list of stations on lines "Red", "Green" and "Blue"
 **And** the dashboard displays train arrivals at each station in real time
-**And** the dashboard displays total arrivals at given station in a certain time window
+**And** the dashboard displays total number of people who have got off at the station so far
 **And** the dashboard displays current weather

 ### Note